 While Gerry’s actions can be considered those of a maverick, they can also be viewed as those of a man of principle with independence of thought and action independent of party influence.
 He signed the Declaration and the Articles of Confederation but vigorously opposed the Constitution.
 He then served in Congress where he supported Alexander Hamilton’s federalist agenda ensuring the future financial security of the young republic.
 He became a Republican in 1800, lost several contests for Governor of Massachusetts.
-But he was elected Madison’s Vice President, and stayed loyal to him when the majority of the Republicans split off over Madison’s handling of the war.
+But he was elected Madison’s Vice President and stayed loyal to him when most of the Republicans split off over Madison’s handling of the war.

 Dr. Benjamin Rush wrote that he was “a genuine friend of republican forms of government.”
 One of Gerry’s own statements was “I hold it to be the duty of every citizen, though he may have but one day to live, to devote the day to the good of his country.”

 The Georgian style Cambridge home of Elbridge Gerry, from 1786 to his death in 1814, has a long and distinguished Harvard pedigree.
 It stands today at the end of a newly-created dead-end road, a half mile from the Harvard campus.
-Except for a brief period during the revolutionary era the house has been the home since 1767 of Harvard graduates, professors and presidents.
+Except for a brief period during the revolutionary era, the house has been the home since 1767 of Harvard graduates, professors, and presidents.
 The house was built in 1767 by Andrew Oliver, Harvard class of 1753, a former stamp-collector then serving as royal secretary of Massachusetts.
 Surrounded in his home by an angry crowd in 1774, Oliver resigned his office and soon after left for England.
 Oliver’s home was confiscated during the revolution and served as a field hospital for Washington’s troops and then the command post of Benedict Arnold.

 Gerry, Harvard class of 1762, purchased the house in 1787 and moved his family there from Marblehead.
 Not long after Gerry’s death in 1814, Harvard graduate James Russell Lowell, who would become a distinguished man of letters and an accomplished diplomat, was born in the house and it became his lifelong home.
-He named it Elmwood and it became a National Historic Landmark.
-Harvard University acquired Elmwood in 1962 and it has been the home of Harvard’s president since 1971.
+He named it Elmwood, and it became a National Historic Landmark.
+Harvard University acquired Elmwood in 1962, and it has been the home of Harvard’s president since 1971.

 There is a memorial park to the signers near the Washington Monument in Washington, D.C., and the name of Elbridge Gerry is engraved on one of the 56 granite blocks.
-In the famous painting by John Trumbull in the Rotunda of the U.S. Capitol, “The Declaration of Independence”, Gerry is seated at a table with 10 delegates, the seventh figure to the left of the figure of John Adams.
-In 1892 a bust of Elbridge Gerry was placed in the Senate Chamber of the U.S. Capitol.
+In the famous painting by John Trumbull in the Rotunda of the U.S. Capitol, “The Declaration of Independence,” Gerry is seated at a table with 10 delegates, the seventh figure to the left of the figure of John Adams.
+In 1892, a bust of Elbridge Gerry was placed in the Senate Chamber of the U.S. Capitol.